But there are other technologies that can be used for many different air cleaning purposes.

 With the use of germicidal UV-C light in air purifiers, you not only trap mold spores, you effectively destroy them, keeping the spores from forming new mold.

-UV light is extremely effective at destroying airborne mold spores, but if mold has already taken hold, it will need to be cleaned by direct methods.
+UV light is extremely effective at destroying airborne contaminants such as mold spores, but if mold has already taken hold, it will need to be cleaned by direct methods.

 Air purifiers can only eliminate the spores floating through the air, they can’t do anything about the mold hiding in walls or underneath carpet.